afsanajamal/portfolio-platform-api/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is for portfolio and educational purposes.
+This project was created for portfolio and educational purposes.